 What’s The Ideal Size For A Lasagna Pan?

 After you’ve decided what material to use for your lasagna pan, it’s time to consider how big you want your pan to be.
-Obviously, everyone will need a different sized pan depending on their group size.
+Obviously, everyone will need a different-sized pan depending on their group size.
 However, you should look for pans that are a minimum of 13 inches x 9 inches with a depth of at least 3 inches.

 The extra depth is super important with lasagna pans.
-Not only do you want extra room to fit more layers, you also want enough room for your lasagna to bubble without spilling over.
+Not only do you want extra room to fit more layers, but you also want enough room for your lasagna to bubble without spilling over.

 Here's a ceramic lasagna pan that has ideal dimensions.